 Saucy Burst Tomato Basil Chicken

-Saucy Burst Tomato Basil Chicken comes together in one pan!
-You start by seasoning the chicken and searing it in a pan.
-Then, we’ll cook fresh tomatoes down to make a delicious pan sauce that you can use over pasta, rice, or serve alongside crusty bread.
+Saucy burst tomato basil chicken comes together entirely in one pan!
+You start by seasoning the chicken and sauteing it in a hot skillet.
+Then, we’ll use that same pan and simmer and cook down fresh tomatoes and basil to make a hearty sauce!

-Tomato Basil Chicken is the recipe to make when you have an abundance of summer tomatoes and basil that you want to use up.
-We might be rolling right into fall with all the decor, pumpkin spice lattes, and comfy fall clothes, but if there’s one thing I’m not ready to let go of just yet, it’s the beautiful summer tomatoes and basil crops.
+Tomato basil chicken is the recipe to make when you have an abundance of summer tomatoes and basil that you want to use up.
+We might be getting ready to get out all the fall decor, pumpkin spice lattes, and comfy clothes, but if there’s one thing I’m not ready to let go of just yet, it’s the beautiful summer tomatoes and basil crops.

 Tell me you aren’t falling in love with this one already.

-I’m going to be honest with you, living in Texas means I don’t really love summer all that much.
-Not with its 1000% certainty of humidity.
-Not when I just blow-dried my hair and walk outside to turn into Hermoine in precisely 15 seconds.
+Living in Texas sure has its perks, but the 1000% chance of humidity is not one of them.
+Not when I just blow-dried my hair, walked outside, and within minutes I look like a cross between Hagrid and Hermoine Granger.
 But what I do love about summer is the abundance of beautiful tomatoes and basil.
-And how gorgeous they are both served cold, like in a salad, or warm, like in this tomato basil chicken recipe.
+And how gorgeous they are both served cold, like in a salad, soup or warm, like in this tomato basil chicken recipe.

-What do you need to make tomato basil chicken?
+Ingredients you’ll need to make tomato basil chicken:

 How to make the best tomato basil chicken:

-- Let the tomatoes cook down into a chunky sauce.
-Then, seasons hem with sugar, salt, red pepper flakes, and half of the basil.
+- Let the tomatoes cook down into a chunky sauce along with the tomato puree.
+Then, season them with sugar, salt, red pepper flakes, and half of the basil.